The Market is now CLOSED until Spring 2019

 ...new Board Member Jessica has been committed to having kid activities *every* Thursday

 ...
-Sarah Byler of the The Dinner Table Foundation's Gleaning Project has been working with home gardeners about donating their extra produce on Thursdays for distribution to food banks in north Okanogan County.
+Sarah Byler of the The Dinner Table Foundation's Gleaning Project worked with home gardeners for donating their extra produce on Thursdays to food banks in north Okanogan County.

-Hours change from 3-7 to 3-6pm for Markets in Triangle Park on October 4, 11, and 18; and then return to 3-7 pm as we move inside the Community Cultural Center for the final 3 Markets of the extended season on October 25, November 1, and November 8.
+Hours changed from 3-7 to 3-6pm for Markets in Triangle Park on October 4, 11, and 18; and then returned to 3-7 pm as we moved inside the Community Cultural Center for the final 3 Markets of the extended season on October 25, November 1, and November 8.

 ...
-We again participate in WIC, Food Stamp, and Fresh Bucks programs (scroll down for details)
+We again participated in WIC, Food Stamp, and Fresh Bucks programs (scroll down for details)

-... and Market Rules and Vendor Applications have not really changed since last year, and are available to read or download (in English and Spanish) if you scroll to bottom of this page.
+... and Market Rules and Vendor Applications were the same as in 2017, and are available to read or download (in English and Spanish) if you scroll to bottom of this page.